Wings30306/facingthesphinx/README.md

 As this project runs on Python, it was hosted on Heroku.
 To be able to run the code on Heroku, a Procfile was added to tell Heroku it's a Python project (web: python app.py), as were the Config vars for IP (0.0.0.0) and PORT (5000).

-To run the code locally, you can simply clone the [Github Repo](https://github.com/Wings30306/facingthesphinx/) and run it in your own editor.
-Install the depencies from the requirements file.
-There are no hidden keys in this project that would need to be added.
+To run the code locally:
+1. Clone the [Github Repo](https://github.com/Wings30306/facingthesphinx/) and run it in your own editor.
+1. Set your environment variables.
+The IP address for local host is **127.0.0.1**.
+The PORT should be **5000**.
+1. Install the depencies from the requirements file using the command **pip install -r requirements.txt**.

 Have fun!